Mark Ravenhill: Career

 His first short play, Fist, gained the attention of Max Stafford-Clark, artistic director of Out of Joint Theatre Company who asked to see his next play.
 Ravenhill quickly finished the play that would make his name: Shopping and Fucking.
 It is set among a mostly young, queer group of friends and captured a generation using sex, drugs, popular culture and therapy to replace a fundamental lack of history, value and political commitment.
 The play toured with two successful runs at the Royal Court Theatre and then the West End, before embarking on world tours.
 It was one of the British plays that were picked up by German theatres to establish a new generational wave of directors, writers, and audiences.

-Ravenhill followed this with a series of plays that shared Shopping and Fucking's punky, gender-queer aggression, including Faust Is Dead (1997), Handbag (1998), Some Explicit Polaroids (1999).
+Ravenhill followed this with a series of plays that shared Shopping and Fuckings punky, gender-queer aggression, including Faust Is Dead (1997), Handbag (1998), Some Explicit Polaroids (1999).
 The plays did not necessarily share the attitudes of their characters and contained ironic commentary beneath the violence and intensity.
 Faust is Dead explored some queer post-modern ideas, with nods to Jean Baudrillard; Some Explicit Polaroids adopted some features of the 'State of the Nation Play', an epic left-wing theatre style associated with the 1970s.
-Each play simultaneously endorsed and critiqued the intellectual styles and movements that they were working in.

-Handbag was a response to Oscar Wilde's The Importance of Being Earnest making more explicit a sense of contemporary identities being connected to a longer history.
-This was brought even more to the fore in Mother Clap's Molly House, set in an eighteenth-century Molly House and depicting a range of gender-nonconformists from a pre-gay, pre-queer era exploring dissident sexualities.
+Each play simultaneously endorsed and critiqued the intellectual styles and movements that they were working in.Handbag was a response to Oscar Wilde's The Importance of Being Earnest, making more explicit a sense of contemporary identities being connected to a longer history.
+This was brought even more to the fore in Mother Clap's Molly House, set in an eighteenth-century molly house and depicting a range of gender-nonconformists from a pre-gay, pre-queer era exploring dissident sexualities.
 The play was directed by Nick Hytner who became artistic director of the National Theatre the year after, bringing in Ravenhill as a key advisor.